jaason-shi/NutriFit/README.md

-# 2800-202310-DTC18# NutriFit
+# 2800-202310-DTC18 NutriFit

 ## Project Description

-NutriFit is a comprehensive fitness and nutrition management application powered by AI, offering personalized meal and workout planning, progress tracking, and even a hidden snake game.

 Our team NutriFit (DTC18), developed a meal and exercise generator application to help people interested in healthy living by providing an application that will generate meals and exercises based on their needs with the power of AI.

-## Technologies used
+## Technologies Used

-Frontend: HTML, CSS, JavaScript

-Backend: Node.js, Express.js
+### Frontend

+- HTML v5
+- CSS v3
+- JavaScript ES6
+- EJS (Embedded JavaScript)
+- Bootstrap 4.5.0 & 5.3.0
+- jQuery 3.5.1

+### Backend

+- Node.js v18.12.1
+- Express.js v4.18.2 (session v1.17.3)
+- Bcrypt v5.1.0 for password hashing
+- Body-parser v1.20.2 for parsing JSON
+- CSV-parser v3.0.0 for parsing CSV files
+- JOI v17.9.2 for data validation

+### Database

-Database: MongoDB
+- MongoDB v5.4.0

-AI services: OpenAI's GPT-3 for generating meal and workout plans
+  - Atlas v6.0
+  - Studio 3T v2023.4.1
+  - Mongoose v7.1.0
+  - Session v3.1.1

+### AI services

+- OpenAI's GPT-3.5 Turbo v1.0.0

+### Other tech tools that we used

-Other tech tools: Git for version control
+- Git for version control
+- Kaggle Datasets for data
+- Cyclic for hosting
+- dotenv v16.0.3 for environment variables
+- fs v0.0.1-security for file system
+- https v1.0.0 for secure HTTP requests
+- request v2.88.2 for HTTP requests
+- URL v0.11.0 for URL parsing

 ## Listing of File Contents of folder